NotFuji/CDDA_Map/README.md

 It will output entries for "om_terrain" and "rows" for the mapgen json, and "overmaps" for the overmap special json.

-*Note: There is no sanity checking for image size, so make sure your image dimensions are some multiple of 24
+*Note: There is no sanity checking for image size, so make sure your image dimensions are some multiple of 24 *Also Note: Overmaps are set to z-level 9 (line 250) , so change that if you don't want your specials to spawn in space